allison-godfrey/allison-godfrey.github.io/_pages/about.md

 <!-- ### My Path to Data Science -->

 I have a longstanding passion for working towards educational equity.
-Specifcally, I want to be in the fight towards breaking down the economic, technological and health barriers that stand between students and quality learning.
+Specifically, I want to be in the fight towards breaking down the economic, technological and health barriers that stand between students and quality learning.
 I believe that a bias-informed application of data science can work to break down these barriers and help make quality education a right, not a privilege.

 ### Education